jtrussell/svn-npm-crutch/README.md

 	clobbers things like white space.
 * Don't perform an `svn update` if a specific repo tag/revision number is specified... maybe clean out the old module and do a fresh checkout?
+* Better detection of when the module is being installed as a dependency vs being itself installed (i.e. running `npm install` on the project itself)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.